mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A member of the group applies an Update message by taking the following steps:

-* Validate the KeyPackage:

-    * Verify that the signature on the KeyPackage is valid using the public key in the KeyPackage's credential
+* Validate the KeyPackage as specified in {{keypackage-validation}}

-    * Verify that the KeyPackage's credential is valid according to the Authentication Service

-    * Verify that the following fields in the KeyPackage are unique among the members of the group (including any other members added in the same Commit):

-        * `credential.signature_key`
-        * `hpke_init_key`

 * Verify that the following fields in the new KeyPackage are the same as the one being replaced:

     * `version`
     * `cipher_suite`

 * Verify that the `hpke_init_key` value is different from the corresponding field in the KeyPackage being replaced.

 * Verify that the set of identities attested by the credential is acceptable to the application for the participant being updated.

 * Replace the sender's leaf KeyPackage with the one contained in the Update proposal